jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 There are four GP surgeries in
 Witney:

-üThe Nuffield Practice
+ü The Nuffield Practice

-üThe Windrush Health Centre
+ü The Windrush Health Centre
-(thenewly constructed centre is due to open early in 2012)
+(the newly constructed centre is due to open early in 2012)

-üCogges Surgery
+ü Cogges Surgery

-üDeer Park Family Medical Practice
+ü Deer Park Family Medical Practice

-There is aCommunity Hospital at
+There is a Community Hospital at
 Welch Way and well-used sports and leisure facilities.